 Withdrawal fee: This is charged as a percentage of the amount you take out.
 This is usually about 3%, although there is usually a minimum fee amount of a few pounds.

 Higher APR: The interest rate charged on cash advances will usually be higher than your APR on purchases - often around 27.9% but sometimes much more.

 Immediate interest: You will be charged interest on the amount you withdraw straight away, whereas normal purchases on your credit card are interest free until after when your bill is due, often more than 50 days later.

-For example, if you withdrew £100 from a cash machine using a credit card and paid it back 36 days later, it could cost you £105.52 in fees and interest.
+For example, if you withdrew £100 from a cash machine using a credit card and paid it back 36 days later, you could be charged £5.52 in fees and interest.